 Hayley Thistleton, sleep expert at SleepSeeker (opens in new tab) explains more.
 She says: 'The first thing you should do when attempting to wash it is to check the tag.
-'The instructions will be listed there or in the booklet that comes with it, and you should primarily take this advice that comes with the product.'
+'The instructions will be listed there or in the booklet that comes with it, and you should primarily take this advice that comes with the product,'

-'If the washing machine safe symbol is listed you should make sure the blanket is unplugged, and wash it on a gentle cycle.'
+'If the washing machine safe symbol is listed you should make sure the electric blanket is unplugged, and wash it on a gentle cycle.'
+Says Thistleton.

 'Be sure to make sure the water is at a cool to warm temperature, as water that is too hot can ruin it.'

-Wondering how to wash an electric blanket in the washing machine?
-A word of warning: before putting your beloved heated blanket in the washer, it's paramount you remove all power cables and cords from this energy-saving product.
+A word of warning: before putting your beloved heated blanket in the washer, it's paramount that you remove all power cables and cords from this energy-saving product.

-- Make sure your blanket is free of crumbs and random debris by giving it a good shake.
+- Make sure your electric blanket is free of crumbs and debris by giving it a good shake.
 You can also use a handheld vac to get rid of anything else.

 - Next, place it in the washing machine, spreading it out in the drum as best you can.

 - Add a few non-lint bath towels (opens in new tab) in to balance the load.

 - Learn your machine's washing symbols to choose the right cycle.
 We recommend a gentle cycle with cool or lukewarm water.

 - Add a mild laundry detergent (opens in new tab), without any bleach or fabric softener.

 How to wash an electric blanket by hand